xfhg/intercept/README.md

 ### Use cases

-- simple and powerful free drop in alternative for [Hashicorp Sentinel](https://www.hashicorp.com/sentinel/)  if you are more comfortable writing and maintaining regular expressions than a new custom policy language.
+- Simple and powerful free drop in alternative for [Hashicorp Sentinel](https://www.hashicorp.com/sentinel/)  if you are more comfortable writing and maintaining regular expressions than using a **new custom policy language**.

+- And do you find [Open Policy Agent](https://www.openpolicyagent.org/) **rego** files too much sugar for your pipeline ?

-- captures the patterns from [git-secrets](https://github.com/awslabs/git-secrets) and [trufflehog](https://github.com/dxa4481/truffleHog) and can prevent sensitive information to run through your pipeline.
+- Captures the patterns from [git-secrets](https://github.com/awslabs/git-secrets) and [trufflehog](https://github.com/dxa4481/truffleHog) and can prevent sensitive information to run through your pipeline.

-- identifies policy breach (files and line numbers), reports solutions/suggestions to its findings making it a great tool to ease onboarding developer teams to your unified deployment pipeline.
+- Identifies policy breach (files and line numbers), reports solutions/suggestions to its findings making it a great tool to ease onboarding developer teams to your unified deployment pipeline.

-- can enforce style-guides, coding-standards, best practices and also report on suboptimal configurations.
+- Can enforce style-guides, coding-standards, best practices and also report on suboptimal configurations.

-- can collect patterns or high entropy data and output it in multiple formats.
+- Can collect patterns or high entropy data and output it in multiple formats.

-- anything you can crunch on a regular expression can be actioned on.
+- Anything you can crunch on a regular expression can be actioned on.

 <br>